-- Maintain balance while safely mobilising and transferring individuals. - Perform procedures such as aseptic wound dressing, suctioning an airway, connecting monitoring equipment. - Stand for the majority of time during a simulated or clinical experience. - Pull, push, squat, kneel, twist, bend, lift and carry. - Move with ease around the woman's bedsides and newborn cots, bathrooms, and equipment items, while performing delivery of care activities and responding to emergency situations. - Safely retrieve, utilise and replenish stock and equipment. - Manipulate intricate surgical instruments and equipment as required for example, when supporting a woman to birth and while dressing a wound. - Manipulate syringes and needles during preparation and administration of medications (oral, SC, IM, IV) addressing safety to self and others. - Prime an intravenous infusion line and accurately inserting and setting the prescribed rates on an infusion device.
+- Maintain balance while safely mobilising and transferring individuals. - Perform procedures such as aseptic wound dressing, suctioning an airway, connecting monitoring equipment. - Stand for the majority of time during a simulated or clinical experience. - Pull, push, squat, kneel, twist, bend, lift and carry. - Move with ease around patients' bedsides, bathrooms, and equipment items, while performing delivery of care activities and responding to emergency situations. - Safely retrieve, utilise and replenish stock and equipment. - Manipulate intricate surgical instruments and equipment while dressing a wound. - Manipulate syringes and needles during preparation and administration of medications (oral, SC, IM, IV) addressing safety to self and others. - Prime an intravenous infusion line and accurately inserting and setting the prescribed rates on an infusion device.